Practical Equivalence Testing and Its Application in Synthetic Pre-Crash Scenario Validation

 In practice, if the datasets fail to meet the overall equivalence criteria, reviewing and adjusting the synthetic test scenario generation process may be necessary.
 Alternatively, one could reweight the synthetic dataset using methods like post-stratification \cite{holt1979post} and iterative proportional fitting \cite{choupani2016population}, aligning the distributions of metrics that did not meet the equivalence criteria.

 A key limitation of this study is that the metrics were modeled and evaluated independently, ignoring potential correlations between them.
-Additionally, our method relies on separate equivalence tests for individual metrics rather than employing a unified multivariate ROPE framework.
-The resulting conservative outcomes increase the risk of false nonequivalence conclusions.
-Future research should consider multivariate Bayesian ROPE methods that explicitly account for interdependent metrics, which could enhance the accuracy and robustness of practical equivalence testing.
+Real-world crash scenario metrics, such as crash severity ($\Delta v_\mathrm{l}$) and temporal criticality ($t_\mathrm{nr}$), often exhibit inherent correlations due to their shared underlying dynamics.
+Treating these metrics independently could result in overly conservative practical equivalence decisions and a higher incidence of false non-equivalence conclusions.
+Future work should address this limitation by employing multivariate Bayesian ROPE-based equivalence testing methods.
+Such methods explicitly consider the joint distributions and interactions among metrics, enhancing the accuracy and reliability of equivalence assessments.

+In addition, the sensitivity of the ROPE method to prior assumptions is important, especially in regulatory contexts where consistency and transparency are essential.
+Future studies should conduct explicit sensitivity analyses to quantify how the choice of priors affects equivalence conclusions.

+Despite these limitations, the proposed method is an important initial step toward a systematic and transparent practical equivalence test between synthetic and real-world pre-crash datasets.
+In fact, the method provides practitioners with a systematic and rigorous tool to validate synthetic scenario generation processes by clearly quantifying similarities and discrepancies between synthetic and real-world datasets.
+It enables targeted identification of aspects needing refinement, thus guiding iterative improvements in scenario realism and representativeness.